-During the 2021-22 financial year the Trust has been able to maintain a healthy financial position.
-The Trust has remained resilient in the year under challenging economic conditions, even with the continuing impact of the pandemic, and at the same time continues to move forward in achieving its aim of providing an outstanding education to all pupils.
+During the 2023-24 financial year, despite an in year deficit overall, the Trust has been able to use reserves to maintain a healthy financial position.
+The Trust has remained resilient in the year under challenging economic conditions, with a great deal of unforeseen staff sickness and significant pay rises which the government has only paid for in part.
+At the same time, the Trust has continued to move forward towards achieving its aim of providing an outstanding education to all pupils.